 You will be referred to as the ‘applicant’.
-Your name will usually be called by the prosecutor.
-You should show the magistrate/judge that you are there by walking up to the table in front of the magistrate/judge.
+The prosecutor will usually call your name.
+You should show the magistrate/judge you are there by walking up to the table in front of them.
 Do not be shy and do not hesitate.
-The magistrate will take into account that you are inexperienced.
+The magistrate will understand you are inexperienced.

 Although there is no rule saying that you must provide an affidavit, most magistrates/judges prefer the evidence to be given by affidavit.
 The prosecution does not usually object to an affidavit being presented as evidence unless it contains something they think is not really evidence.
 If you do not use an affidavit, then you will have to stand up in court and tell the magistrate/judge your evidence.

-When you present your affidavit as evidence you must take an oath (promise) to tell the truth and then state that the affidavit is still true.
+When you present your affidavit as evidence, you must take an oath (promise) to tell the truth and then state the affidavit is still true.

 Even when the prosecution does not oppose your application, you will probably be cross-examined.
 The prosecutor usually asks questions about:

-After you have finished giving evidence, the magistrate/judge may ask if you wish to say anything more in support of your application.
-If there is something you want to emphasise, then you should say so now, for example, that the application is not opposed (if this is the case) and that your behaviour since the date of the disqualification has been good.
+After you have finished giving evidence, the magistrate/judge may ask if you want to say anything more to support your application.
+If there is something you want to emphasise, then you should say so now, for example, that the application is not opposed (if this is the case) and that your behaviour since the disqualification date has been good.

-If you also have been disqualified a number of times in Queensland or in another place from holding a driver licence for a period greater than two years, then you must make separate applications to the courts for removal of those disqualifications.
+If you also have been disqualified several times in Queensland in different courts (eg Magistrates Court and District Court) from holding a driver licence for more than two years, then you must apply separately to each of the courts to remove those disqualifications.
+If you have more than one disqualification in the same court, be sure to list all the disqualifications you are applying to have removed.
 You are not allowed to apply for a driver licence until all of your disqualifications are removed or the disqualification periods have ended.

-Before you leave the magistrates/district/Supreme Court, make sure you get a copy of the order from the court clerk.
+Before you leave the court, make sure you get a copy of the order from the court clerk.
 You will need to produce it when you apply for your driver licence at a Department of Transport and Main Roads Customer Service Centre.